 6. they have devised systems to ensure compliance with the provisions of all applicablelaws and that such systems are adequate and operating effectively.

-Further all the Directors and senior management personnel have affirmed compliancewith the Code of Conduct for the Financial Year 2019-2020 (Year) and thedeclaration in this respect appears elsewhere in the Annual Report.
+Further all the Directors and senior management personnel of the Company have affirmedcompliance with the Code of Conduct for the financial year 2021-2022 and the declarationin this respect appears elsewhere in the Annual Report.

 DIRECTORS RETIRING BY ROTATION

 In accordance with the relevant provisions of the Act and in terms of the Articles ofAssociation of the Company Mr. Ankur Verma retires by rotation at the ensuing AGM andbeing eligible offers himself for re-appointment.
-The relevant details of Mr. Ankur Vermaforms part of the Notice convening 25th AGM.
+The relevant details of Mr. Ankur Vermaforms part of the Notice convening 27th AGM.